ghcpuman902/manglekuo.com/README.md

 ## Present (now)

-I'm currently working on the "Find mee" section, which is the social media links section of the site, and then I'll move on the "Things I did" and "Things I wrote" section.
+I have finished the "Find mee" section and working on the Things I did section.

 The idea is to make it well-structured, easily understood, and funky and very me.